magnumjs/mag.js/README.md

 instance.subscribe(function(state, props, node, previous){
 }); //v0.22.1 assign a handler to a given instance to get notified on unqiue changes after life cycle event `didupdate`

+instance.destroy([Optional RemoveBoolean]) // v0.23.5 - if optional remove boolean is true the entire node is removed.
+// this calls all nodes config unloaders and the controllers onunload event which can preventDefault.

 // instance can be called directly with an index/key to clone the instance, usefull in data arrays instance('myUniqueKeyIndex') // Usually not called directly, MagJS will create index when attached to state